-Core Offer (compulsory)

-GCSE English Language GCSE English Literature GCSE Mathematics GCSE Science Trilogy (2 GCSE's)

-PSHE (Non-certificated) Core PE (Non-certificated)

-Core Offer = 5 GCSE qualifications

-Options Offer (GCSE)

-Art and Design (Fine Art) Media Studies

-Art and Design (Textiles) Music

-Business Studies Photography

-Computer Science Physical Education (PE)

-Drama Religious Studies

-Design Technology (RM) Separate Sciences

-French Sociology Geography Spanish

-History

-Options Offer (Vocational)

-Hospitality and Catering (BTec) Health and Social Care (BTec)

-Unit Award Scheme (Stand-alone certificates)

-Optional Offer = up to 4 GCSE qualifications
+Options Offer (GCSE) Core Offer (compulsory) GCSE English Language GCSE English Literature GCSE Mathematics GCSE Science Trilogy (2 GCSE's) PSHE (Non-certificated) Core PE (Non- certificated) Art and Design (Fine Art) Art and Design (Textiles) Business Studies Computer Science Drama Design Technology (RM) Food Prep & Nutrition French Geography History Media Studies Music Photography Physical Education (PE) Religious Studies Separate Sciences Sociology Spanish Core Offer = 5 GCSE qualifications Options Offer (Vocational) Health and Social Care Unit Award Scheme Optional Offer = up to 4 GC (Vocational award) (Stand-alone certificates) SE qualifications

 As a school we have made the decision to present the options as a free choice to students from the list above.
-Many schools present options in what are referred to as blocks, that is specific subjects are listed in 4 groups and students must choose a subject from each block.
+Many schools present options in what are referred to as blocks; that is specific subjects are listed in 4 groups and students must choose a subject from each block.
 This is easier for the school to eventually timetable and can also help a school hit specific governmental targets.
 We believe it is in the student's best interest to instead choose the options that they wish in any combination.
 This makes things more difficult for the school but means that more students will be able to choose the options that they want to study.

-Note 1: All students will take a Combined Sciences award and can opt to add Separate Science to this.
-This means they will study science for a further 5 lessons per fortnight.
+• Note 1: All students will take a Combined Sciences GCSE and can opt to add Separate Science to this.
+They still will study all three sciences whichever course they choose.
+Taking Separate Sciences means they will study science for a further 5 lessons per fortnight which means they will study science for c.30% of their lesson time.